quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part09_Chapter_5_Diffe.md

    - Higher-order method, providing faster convergence.
    - More accurate for smooth functions due to its use of parabolic approximations.

-For a given function \( f(x) \), the trapezoid rule is more straightforward but may require many intervals for high accuracy.
+For a given function $f(x)$, the trapezoid rule is more straightforward but may require many intervals for high accuracy.
 Simpson’s rule, on the other hand, provides better accuracy with fewer intervals for smooth functions.

 ```java
 public class MethodChoice {